francis-j-k/CenterSnap_Implimentation/README.md

 ```bash
 cd git clone git@github.com:francis-j-k/CenterSnap_Implimentation.git
 ```

+Or else

-Run the jupyter Notebook on a T4 GPU
+Run the jupyter Notebook on a google colab with a T4 GPU